ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-logging/guide.pt-pt.md

 ### First login

-Open your web browser and go to this [url](https://vcloud.vcd.ovh).
-You will be redirected to the vCD login page.
+Open your web browser and go to the vCD login page.
 Enter your organization name (provided in the account creation email).

-> [!success]
->
-> You can go to your organization's login page with this URL: `https://vcloud.vcd.ovh/tenant/{your-org}`.

 ![First page connection](images/vcd-organization-connection.png){.thumbnail}